Data Compliance

 To get access to Export Subscriptions, please contact your Account Manager.

-Streaming Exports API is organized around HTTP REST for the management of the subscriptions.
 Although it aims to support multiple delivery methods, currently the streams are delivered via HTTP requests sent to the client’s public API gateway.

-Each group is allowed to have only one running streaming export at a time for each message type (for example, dialog_step
+Each group is allowed to have only one running streaming export at a time for each message type (for example, dialog_step, dialog_start).
+After the successful creation of the subscription, the data starts streaming in the clients provided callback path.

 We use built-in HTTP authentication to validate users based on groups/roles stored in IAM.